ligolang/ligo/gitlab-pages/docs/language-basics/tezos-specific.md

 ## Pack and Unpack

-As Michelson provides the `PACK` and `UNPACK` instructions for data serialization, so does LIGO with `Bytes.pack` and `Bytes.unpack`.
-The former serializes Michelson data structures into a binary format, and the latter reverses that transformation.
+As Michelson provides the `PACK` and `UNPACK` instructions for data serialisation, so does LIGO with `Bytes.pack` and `Bytes.unpack`.
+The former serialises Michelson data structures into a binary format, and the latter reverses that transformation.
 Unpacking may fail, so the return type of `Byte.unpack` is an option that needs to be annotated.